mvrkvincent/RecApp2.0/frontend-react/README.md

       - `css-loader`
       - `style-loader`

-3. Add a `dev` script to our `package.json`.
-This will allow us to spin up our frontend with a single command `npm run dev`.
+3. Add a `start:dev` script to our `package.json`.
+This will allow us to spin up our frontend with a single command `npm run start:dev`.

     ~~~js
     // package.json
         "scripts": {
             // ...
-            "dev": "webpack serve --config ./webpack.config.js --mode development",
+            "start:dev": "webpack serve --config ./webpack.config.js --mode development",
             // ...
         },
     ~~~